taehyuklee/TurbulenceControlCode/README.md

-# TurbulenceControlCode through deep reinforcement learning
+# TurbulenceControlCode
 Control of turublent flow with DRL (Test Code)

 Welcome to my repository

-This repository contains the codes mentioned in the paper "Turbulence Control for Drag Reduction" (https://journals.aps.org/prfluids/abstract/10.1103/PhysRevFluids.8.024604?ft).
+This repository contains the codes mentioned in the paper "Turbulence Control for Drag Reduction through deep reinforcement learning" (https://journals.aps.org/prfluids/abstract/10.1103/PhysRevFluids.8.024604?ft).

 This repository has three directories (packages) containing three DRL model files.